 GIFTS means Greed, Indifference, FOMO (Fear of Missing Out), Trust, and Social Proof.

-PUBG has intelligently used these principles for their benefit.
+PUBG has intelligently used these principles for its benefit.

 PUBG rewards gamers with free cosmetic upgrades and Achievements for playing regularly.
 To get more items and in-game titles, players spend their valuable time playing PUBG, especially mobile players.